Mining engineers plan, prepare, design and manage the development of opencast (above ground) or underground mines.

 - natural resource engineering.

-However, some mining companies employ geology graduates who then study to complete mining engineer qualifications.
+Some mining companies employ geology graduates who then study to complete mining engineer qualifications.

-Mining engineers need to be:
+Mining engineers need to be skilled at:

-- skilled at project management, people management and leadership
+- project management, people management and leadership

-- skilled at writing proposals and making presentations
+- writing clear proposals, reports and presentations

-- skilled at finance and budgeting.
+- finance and budgeting.

 Communication skills are very important, especially writing skills, because you need to write your plans in a way that everybody can understand.